berkeleydeeprlcourse/homework_fall2020/hw1/README.md

 You can run this code on your own machine or on Google Colab.

-1. **Local option:** If you choose to run locally, you will need to install MuJoco and some Python packages; see [installation.md](installation.md) for instructions.
+1. **Local option:** If you choose to run locally, you will need to install MuJoCo and some Python packages; see [installation.md](installation.md) for instructions.
 2. **Colab:** The first few sections of the notebook will install all required dependencies.
 You can try out the Colab option by clicking the badge below:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/berkeleydeeprlcourse/homework_fall2020/blob/master/hw1/cs285/scripts/run_hw1.ipynb)